Employer Guide to Apprenticeships

 An apprenticeship is made up of three different stages.

-We deliver the On-Programme Delivery phase which is made up of teaching and training to support the apprentice’s development.
+We deliver the On-Programme Delivery phase, which includes teaching and training to support the apprentice’s development.

-Gateway is used for the apprentice, yourself, and the Skills Coach to confirm readiness and competence against the requirements of the apprenticeship and job role.
+The Gateway stage is used for the apprentice, you, and the Skills Coach to confirm readiness and competence against the requirements of the apprenticeship and the job role.

-Finally, End-Point Assessment is an independent check and test of this competence to confirm the award of the qualification.
+Finally, the End Point Assessment is an independent check and test of competence to confirm the award of the qualification.

 Functional Skills

-Apprentices must have achieved at least Level 2 in English and Maths (equivalent to grades A-C or 4-9 in GCSE) by the time their training ends.
-If they do not have these qualifications at the start of their apprenticeship, they will have to study functional skills alongside their training.
+Apprentices between the ages of 16-18 must have achieved at least Level 2 in English and Maths (equivalent to grades A-C or 4-9 in GCSE) by the time their training ends.
+If they do not have these qualifications at the start of their apprenticeship, they will need to study functional skills alongside their training.

-Other reasons that employees may need to study functional skills during their apprenticeship include:
+Other reasons why employees may need to study functional skills during their apprenticeship include:

 - Not being able to find the original exam certificates